kupababra/dwm-immortale/README.md

 # dwm-immortale
-Simple dwm script for X.
+Simple dwm script for X uses on Gentoo Linux.